meowgorithm/baby-blackbox/README.md

     // Create a user, expecting to get an ID back u := user{Name: "Frankie"}
-    api.Request("POST", "/user", u)
+    api.Request("POST", "/user", u).
-        .Created() // Assert that we want a 201 Created HTTP status .JSON(&u)  // Decode the response into a struct
+        Created(). // Assert that we want a 201 Created HTTP status JSON(&u)   // Decode the response into a struct

     if u.ID == 0 {
         t.Error("expected to receive an ID, but we did not")